top of page

 • Strong research, writing, and presentation skills

-• Familiarity with solvency/business knowledge will be considered an asset
+• Business knowledge/experience will be considered an asset

 ORGANIZATION PROFILE